ZSolarDev/Solar-Synth/README.md

         - [ ] General settings(opens a substate with a camera with the settings tab from the start menu ui, then when done, reload the editor state with a warning saying it will clear undo history.)
     - [ ] General Copy/Paste System
     - [ ] General Redo/Undo System
- - [X] Project saving/loading system via .ssp(just json data ALSO MAKE SURE THAT IT CONVERTS THE PROJECT NAME TO A VALID WINDOWS FILE NAME!!!!!!!)
  - [ ] Voicebank System
     - [ ] Add .ssvb(solar synth voicebank) file support for saving(in another program) and loading voicebanks
-    - [ ] Add voicebank cache
     - [ ] Make program to create them(After SS is done)
  - [ ] exe-file interaction
     - [ ] Add ability to drag and drop a project/voicebank into solar synth